accordproject/techdocs/docs/accordproject.md

 Accord Project is an open source, non-profit, initiative working to transform contract management and contract automation by digitizing contracts.

-The Accord Project provides an open, industry-driven, specification and implementation for _smart legal contracts_.
-Participants include some of the leading law firms and blockchain technology organizations in the world.

-For more information about the Accord Project as a whole (how to join, upcoming meetings, latest news, open source process, etc) please visit the main [Accord Project Web Site](https:www.accordproject.org).

 ## What is an Accord Project Template?

 An Accord Project template is composed of three elements: